junxit/us-congress-bills-111/metadata.md

 - 2009-06-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6287)
 - 2009-06-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6287)
 - 2009-06-08 — The title of the measure was amended.
 Agreed to without objection.
+- 2009-06-09 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.